jthom-cheema/mcleod-tms-client/USAGE.md

     print(f"Process Status: {deduction.get('process_status')}")
     print(f"Is Void: {deduction.get('is_void')}")
 ```

+**⚠️ Authentication Requirement**: The `/deductions/history` endpoint requires **Basic Authentication (username/password)** and does not accept API key authentication.
+This is a server-side limitation.
+If you use an API key, the function will raise a clear error explaining this requirement.

 **Key Differences from Pending Deductions**:
 - History deductions have been processed/paid and include payment fields